scav-hunt/scav-hunt.github.io/_pages/about.md

 "[Scav] is.
 [Scav] is in itself.
 [Scav] is what it is." -Jean-Paul Sartre

 2. **When is Scav?** \
 Scav is often scheduled such that Judgment Day (the last day of the Hunt) is Mother's Day.
-The List is released at midnight the preceding Wednesday/Thursday. **The 2023 hunt will be a week earlier, May 4-7.** Incidentally, we all love our mothers very much.
+The List is released at midnight the preceding Wednesday/Thursday.
+Incidentally, we all love our mothers very much.

 3. **What sort of cool things happen during Scav?** \
 This is not your elementary school's scavenger hunt.
 Every year, the List contains items that must be found in the style of a traditional scavenger hunt, but there are many other items that must be built, performed, written, programmed, drawn, eaten, designed, painted, solved, won, and (sometimes) endured.
 The best way to get a feel for what kinds of items go on the List is to check out some of the Lists from recent years.